-Action - Service Planning and Budget setting to be aligned to ensure resources are in place.
-8. Informing medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy Budget guidance and protocols Medium term financial plan Corporate plans 9 Evidence - MTFS, information provided with budget setting information and Commercial Strategy and action plan developed.
+Planning now aligned with Budget Planning process to ensure resources are in place, 8.
+Informing medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy Budget guidance and protocols Medium term financial plan Corporate plans 9 Evidence - MTFS, information provided with budget setting information and Commercial Strategy and action plan developed.
 Plans to close financial gap worked on with SLT and Cabinet members.

-Sup Supporting Principle 3 : Optimising achievement of intended outcomes local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Supporting Principle 3 : Optimising achievem ent of intended outcomes The local code should reflect the local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
 Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints Feedback surveys and exit/ decommissioning strategies Changes as a result 9 Evidence - MTFS and budget formulated with strategic view of service priorities and involvement of SLT/Members.
 2. Ensuring the budgeting process is all- inclusive, taking into account the full cost of operations over the medium and longer term Budgeting guidance and protocols 9 Evidence - Budgets owned by services with well defined budget guidance and support.
-Action - Budget setting and monitoring to be further developed to ensure that budget is tailored and trimmed.
+Action - Budget setting and monitoring to be further developed to ensure that budget is tailored and trimmed with services delivered efficiently and effectively.
 3. Ensuring the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage Financial strategy 10 Evidence - Financial summary of MTFS updated regularly as information is received that changes the funding/settlement picture significantly.
 Members provided with the financial context in detail during budget scrutiny meetings.

-4. Ensuring the achievement of 'social value' through service planning and commissioning.
-Service plans demonstrate consideration of 'social value' 9 Evidence - Social Value considered when procuring services and within decisions E.g. Huncote Leisure Centre
+4. Ensuring the achievement of 'social value' through service planning and commissioning. • Service plans demonstrate consideration of 'social value' Achievement of 'social value' is monitored and reported upon Evidence - Social Value considered when procuring services and within decisions E.g. Huncote Leisure Centre reopening/future use of grounds.
+Social Value agenda being developed through partnerships. --- --- -- -- --